ynotstartups/notes/notes/progression-via-books.md

 # Progression Via Books

+## The Question

+How do we know we are progressing in life?

+TODO: better describe the problem of hard to trace progression in life

 ## Realisation

 I realised that I saw progress on my self when I finish reading a book, or completed any other medias (e.g. articles, tv series, movies...).